Jack MacBryan

+Biography

 MacBryan was educated at Exeter School, where he played cricket for the school and was captain in 1911.
 After school he joined the Somerset Light Infantry.
 In 1914, a month after the outbreak of World War I, he was wounded and captured at the battle of Le Cateau, and he was a prisoner for the rest of the war.
 After the war he went up to Jesus College, Cambridge, where he won his blue for cricket in 1920.